LoicSanchez/HTML-CSS-VanillaJS/README.md

 ### Scroll Animation

 What?
-Shows the box appear with animation as we scroll.
+The boxes appear with animation as we scroll.

 How?
 We use JavaScript to listen to the scroll event and apply a class to the elements based on their position in the viewport using getBoundingClientRect https://developer.mozilla.org/en-US/docs/Web/API/Element/getBoundingClientRect.
 We use CSS to apply a transform (translate X or Y) to that class.